cloud-gov/deploy-logsearch/elastalert/README.md

 ### Rule body:
 https://github.com/18F/cg-deploy-logsearch/blob/master/elastalert/logsearch-platform-elastalert.yml
 ### Guidance:
 Review the indicated instance, snort ID, and the contents of the snort rule which fired.
+Review the relevent snort log (https://cloud.gov/docs/ops/runbook/troubleshooting-snort/).
 Review relevant network/http logs if available for additional context.

 If you cannot positively confirm the alert to be a false positive or true positive/unaffected in the case of vulnerability scanning follow the security incident response guide.